 5. Finally, hang your gingerbread garland by pegging each house to a line of Christmas twine.

 I love the simplicity of this garland.
 I think it looks great in my dining room against the framed wallpaper.
+If you want a more sophisticated look, you could make these gingerbread houses with upcycled leather scraps.

 A gingerbread advent calendar would be fun, with a numbered gingerbread house to eat each day!